PacktPublishing/Learning-Aurelia/README.md

 architecture concepts and ideas, to offer a powerful toolset and an awesome developer experience.
 ##Instructions and Navigationsss
-All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
-For example, Chapter02.
+All of the codes are organized as per the chapters, each folder has the codes related to that chapter or appendix.
+For example: Learning-Aurelia/chapter-8/app/index.html

 The code will look like the following: